edvinanet/tls-o-matic/README.md

 Automated self-tests of TLS.
 Set up for the #MoreCrypto /#MeraKrypto Meetup in Stockholm in March 2015.

-Tests 1-14 are tests of certificate validation.
+Tests 1-15 are tests of certificate validation.

 Test 20 is based on recommendations from bettercrypto.org on how to configure Apache HTTPD for a strong server.
+Test 21 is a test of weak crypto.
+An application that wants to claim to be secure today should not connect to a server configured like this.

-The main site is at http://tls-o-matic.com
+The main site is at http://www.tls-o-matic.com

 About the scripts
 -----------------
 These scripts allow you to make certificates for test purposes.
 The certificates will all share a common CA root so that everyone running these scripts can have interoperable certificates.
 WARNING - these certificates are totally insecure and are for test purposes only.
-All the CA created by this script share the same private key to facilitate interoperation testing, but this totally breaks the security since the private key of the CA is well known.

 Things to go through before and during tests
 --------------------------------------------
 	- What is CN - Common Name
+	- What is SubjectAltName
 	- What about all the other stuff in the cert?
-	- What is SubjectAltName
 	- Selfsigned certificates, CA signed certs - DV, EV

 Certificate and CA Tests